How to Become a Real Estate Agent

 The real estate exam costs between $35 and $130 for each attempt.
 Spending time and money on an exam prep course can help you pass the first time that you take the real estate exam.
 Paying for additional exam prep can greatly increase your chances of passing the real estate exam.

-Each state sets their own passing score, but most fall between 70% and 75% to pass.
+Each state sets its own passing score, but most fall between 70% and 75% to pass.
 If you pass, you usually do not get detailed score information.
 If you fail, you will get a more detailed report that can help you refocus your studying efforts before you take the exam again.
 Your score is automatically reported as part of your application.

 The best way to pass the real estate exam is to be prepared by studying.
 Your required pre-licensing education classes will teach you the fundamentals that you need to know, while an exam prep course can help you become more familiar with the test’s format and how to take a computer-based test.